 - a.
-For Offices, please enter the number of desks or computer terminals - b.
-For Classrooms, Class Labs, Open Labs, please enter the student design capacity - c.
-For Research Labs, please enter the number of working stations - d.
-For Conference or Meeting rooms, please enter the number of seating available a.
-The Usage Type indicates whether the campus is using the space or a non-campus entity is using the space.
-It can also indicate if a space is currently vacant (but controlled by the institution).
+For Offices, please enter the number of desks or computer terminals. - b.
+For Classrooms, Class Labs, Open Labs, please enter the student design capacity. - c.
+For Research Labs, please enter the number of work areas designed for use concurrently. - d.
+For Conference or Meeting rooms, please enter the number of seats available.